theNAFIZ/web-development-bootcamp/README.md

 This is the first Node.js Project of the course.
 In this project, we have created a Newsletter sign-up website.
 Using mailchimp api, we've managed to implement it.
 By filling up the ofrm, the user will be subscribed to the newsletter.

 ---

+### **Project 13: Todo List Node.js**

+This is a basic Node.js Project.
+In this project, we have created a todo list website.
+We have used express.js as framework and ejs view engine to properly manage views.
+Body-parser package is used for fetching form data.

+---